samyusridhar/samyusridhar.github.io/content/posts/my-soundtrack/my-soundtrack.md

 ![Optimal K](/static/images/my-soundtrack/optimal-k.png)

-Finally I ran the model with the optimal k neighbors and predicted the probabilities for the classification (non-favorite and favorite) of each data point in the audio_features_test set.<br>
+Finally I ran the model with the optimal k neighbors and predicted the probabilities for the classification (non-favorite and favorite) of each data point in the audio_features_test set.
 This model scored **96%**.

     knneighbors = KNeighborsClassifier(n_neighbors=optimal_k, weights='distance')